DSA Guerrilla Thinking Through Making

 DSA Guerilla Thinking Through Making’s (GTTM) objectives are biased towards action.
 Participants extend contact by getting comfortable with feeling uncomfortable and develop a process of continuous improvement by probing for future projects.

-This commercial track of GTTM aims to deliver enterprise innovation in response to customer demand.
-And identifying market gaps and choke points such as creating close-loop systems.
+This education track of GTTM aims to deliver experential learning through ‘making and doing’ in response to social innovation–identifying market gaps and choke points to create social, cultural and economic value.

 Ask a question